ksator/machine_learning_with_HealthBot/README.md

 # lab topology

-Here's the lab topology I am using.
+Here's the lab topology I am using (spines and leaves).
 You can use less Junos devices if you want
 ![topology.png](resources/topology.png)

 # lab management IP addresses

 Here are the management ip addresses I am using in my scripts.
-If you are using other ip addresses, you need to update the automation content to match your ip addresses
+If you are using other ip addresses, you need to update the automation content to use your ip addresses

 You can use less Junos devices if you want